Codesee-io/docs-maps/docs/accounts.md

 Every CodeSee Maps user starts off with a personal account that allows them to experience the capabilities of Codebase and Review Maps.
-To begin collaborating with others using Maps, invite individuals to join a personal or professional team.
+To begin collaborating in real-time with others using Maps, follow the steps outlined below.

 ## Creating Individual Accounts